goblinhack/towers-of-hanoi/README.md

 b) make the only other legal move

-And then repeat for 2^numrings - 1.
+And then repeat either a) or b) for (2 ^ numrings) - 1.

 So for N=3, you would do the above steps 7 times.

-The catch that I alleded to earlier is that for N == odd (3,5,...), you will need to repeat this entire algorithm one more time as the above will only move the rings one peg to the right.
+The catch that I alluded to earlier is that for N == odd (3,5,...), you will need to repeat this entire algorithm one more time as the above will only move the rings one peg to the right.

 So in pseudo code, we have: